1. What is the Common Entrance exam?

 3. So all these subjects are just one paper?

 No. There are three Maths papers: Mental Arithmetic, Non-Calculator paper and Calculator paper.
-There are two English papers: prose and poetry comprehensions and practical and creative writing assessments.
+There are two English papers: Prose & Poetry Comprehension and Practical & Creative Writing.
 There are three Science papers: Biology, Physics and Chemistry.
-Also, Geography and Religious Studies incorporate a coursework project, which counts towards the final mark.
+Geography and Religious Studies incorporate a coursework project, which counts towards the final mark.

 6. So just how hard is the Common Entrance exam?